FSD2809 Finnish Self-Report Delinquency Study 2008

 - Salmi, Venla (National Research Institute of Legal Policy (Optula))

-assault, burglary, crime, crime victims, criminal damage, drug abuse, illegal drugs, intimidation, juvenile delinquency, possession of stolen property, robbery, students, theft, traffic offences, truancy, youth
+assault, burglary, crime, crime victims, criminal damage, drug abuse, illegal drugs, juvenile delinquency, possession of stolen property, robbery, students, theft, traffic offences, truancy, youth

 The survey studied the extent, frequency and nature of self-reported offending among Finns aged 15-16 as well as their attitudes towards crime and experiences of being victims.
 Questions covered truancy, running away from home, driving without a licence, doing graffiti, vandalising school property or other property, stealing, buying stolen goods, car theft, bullying, taking part in a fight, assault, use of marijuana, hasish or other drugs, use of legal drugs for intoxication purposes and drink-driving.
 New offences in the 2008 survey included burglary, using threat of force in robbing, and illegal downloading from the Internet.